isabella232/Edge-Enterprise-pr.ko-kr/edgeenterprise/browser-policies/it-IT/microsoft-edge-policies.md

   - Su Windows e macOS dal 77 o in seguito

   #### Descrizione
-  Specifica un elenco di siti, in base ai modelli di URL, per cui Microsoft Edge deve selezionare automaticamente un certificato client, se il sito ne richiede uno.

-Il valore deve essere una matrice di dizionari JSON sotto forma di stringa.
-Il modulo per ogni dizionario è { "pattern": "$URL_PATTERN", "filter" : $FILTER }, dove $URL_PATTERN è un modello di impostazione di contenuto. $FILTER limita i certificati client che il browser può selezionare automaticamente.
-Indipendente del filtro, solo i certificati che corrispondono alla richiesta di certificato del server possono essere utilizzati.
-Ad esempio, se $FILTER ha il formato { "ISSUER": { "CN": "$ISSUER_CN" } }, possono essere utilizzati solo i certificati client emessi da un certificato con CommonName $ISSUER_CN.
-Se $FILTER contiene una sezione "ISSUER" e una sezione "SUBJECT" un certificato client deve soddisfare entrambe le condizioni per essere selezionato.
-Se $FILTER specifica un'organizzazione ("O"), un certificato deve avere almeno un'organizzazione che corrisponde al valore specificato.
-Se $FILTER specifica un'unità organizzativa ("OU"), un certificato deve avere almeno una unità organizzativa che corrisponde al valore specificato.
-Se $FILTER corrisponde al dizionario vuoto {}, la selezione dei certificati client non prevede restrizioni aggiuntive.

-Se non configuri questi criteri, la selezione automatica non è prevista per nessun sito.
+  Setting the policy lets you make a list of URL patterns that specify sites for which Microsoft Edge can automatically select a client certificate.
+The value is an array of stringified JSON dictionaries, each with the form { "pattern": "$URL_PATTERN", "filter" : $FILTER }, where $URL_PATTERN is a content setting pattern. $FILTER restricts the client certificates the browser automatically selects from.
+Independent of the filter, only certificates that match the server's certificate request are selected.

+Examples for the usage of the $FILTER section:

+* When $FILTER is set to { "ISSUER": { "CN": "$ISSUER_CN" } }, only client certificates issued by a certificate with the CommonName $ISSUER_CN are selected.

+* When $FILTER contains both the "ISSUER" and the "SUBJECT" sections, only client certificates that satisfy both conditions are selected.

+* When $FILTER contains a "SUBJECT" section with the "O" value, a certificate needs at least one organization matching the specified value to be selected.

+* When $FILTER contains a "SUBJECT" section with a "OU" value, a certificate needs at least one organizational unit matching the specified value to be selected.

+* When $FILTER is set to {}, the selection of client certificates is not additionally restricted.
+Note that filters provided by the web server still apply.

+If you leave the policy unset, there's no autoselection for any site.

   #### Funzionalità supportate:
   - Può essere obbligatorio: Sì